 * Click here for rating key

-Bollywood Theater Restaurant Review: Indian food is one of the most nuanced and sophisticated cuisines around, yet too often the American version is reduced to all-you-can-eat buffets.
-Not so at Bollywood Theater, which serves up vibrant versions of Indian street food in a fun, relaxed setting right in the heart of the Alberta Arts District.
-Chef/owner Troy MacLarty traveled throughout India tasting regional specialties before opening the restaurant.
-His take on Indian food is more impressionistic than strictly authentic, but it works, as the crowds attest.
-Place your order at the counter and then find a seat in a cheerful room full of Indian décor, including a movie screen playing snippets of Bollywood films.
-Probably the most popular choice is the Kati roll, a paratha stuffed with chicken or paneer, egg, pickled onion and green chutney.
-Or sample the bhel puri, a mix of potatoes, vegetables, peanuts, spices, puffed rice and chutneys.
-Another favorite with Westerners is the Vada Pav, nicknamed the "poor man's burger" of Mumbai, a spicy potato patty dipped in chickpea batter, served on a roll with chutney.
-The Goan, shrimp vindaloo, and a choice of curries are less exciting, but still tasty.
-While most of the offerings are listed as "small plates," portions are generous and you may leave too full to get into the line next door for some Salt & Straw ice cream.
+Bollywood Theater Restaurant Review: Chef/owner Troy MacLarty traveled throughout India researching regional specialties before opening this relaxed, fun spot in the heart of the Alberta Arts District.
+His take on Indian food is more impressionistic than strictly authentic, but it works, as the daily crowds attest.
+Place your order at the counter and then locate a seat in the cheerful room that's full of Indian decorative objects.
+You'll also find a movie screen playing snippets of Bollywood films.
+Try the Kati roll, a paratha stuffed with chicken or paneer, egg, pickled onion and green chutney.
+Another favorite is the Vada Pav, nicknamed the "poor man's burger" of Mumbai, a spicy potato patty that’s fried after a dip in chickpea batter and served on a roll with chutney.
+Among vegetable choices we suggest the kale paneer or the crispy, salty fried okra.
+Shrimp vindaloo and a choice of curries are less exciting, but still tasty.
+While most of the offerings are listed as "small plates," portions are generous and you may leave too full to hop into the line next door for some Salt & Straw ice cream.